jromanowska/jromanowska/README.md

 ### Hi there 👋

 I :heart: data and R, I am a data analyst and bioinformatics expert at University of Bergen, Norway, and a co-founder of [R-Ladies Bergen](https://www.meetup.com/rladies-bergen/).
+Recently, I've also fallen in love with JuliaLang!

 Checkout [my webpage](https://jrom.bitbucket.io/homepage/).